 This benchmark and disclosure principle addresses a fund's lending practices and portfolio risk, including concentration risk.
-For a pooled mortgage fund this is defined as: if the fund holds a portfolio of assets diversified by size, borrower, class of borrower activity and geographic region; the fund has no single asset in its fund portfolio that exceeds 5.0% of the total fund's assets; the fund has no single borrower who exceeds 5.0% of the fund's assets; and all loans made by the fund are secured by first mortgages over real property (including registered leasehold title).
+For a pooled mortgage fund this is defined as: if the fund holds a portfolio of assets diversified by size, borrower, class of borrower activity and geographic region; the fund has 5 assets in its fund portfolio that exceeds 5.0% of the total fund's assets; the fund has 5 single borrowers who exceed 5.0% of the fund's assets; and all loans made by the fund are secured by first and second mortgages over real property (including registered leasehold title).